Sunday, April 29, 2018

 The Night Diary by Veera Hiranandani

 The Night Diary is a fictional account of one family's experience during the partition of India into two countries in 1947.
-The story is told in the form of diary entries written by the main character, Nisha beginning on her twelfth birthday, addresses to her deceased mother.
-Nisha receives the diary as birthday gift from Kazi, the family's Muslim servant.
-"The diary is covered in purple and red silk, decorated with small sequins and bits of mirrored glass sewn in.
-The paper is rough, thick, and the color of butter..."
+The story is told in the form of diary entries written by the main character, Nisha beginning on her twelfth birthday, addressed to her deceased mother.

-He tells Nisha "someone needs to make a record of the things that will happen because the grown-ups will be too busy."
 Nisha decides to address each entry to her mother Faria who died giving birth to Nisha and her twin brother Amil.
 For his birthday, Amil receives a beautiful book, a collection of tales from the Mahabharata, an ancient Hindu epic poem.
 The book contains beautiful coloured pictures, which Nisha knows Amil will love as he loves to draw but struggles to read.

-Nisha and Amil live with their papa who is the head doctor at Mirpur Khas City Hospital, and Dadi their grandmother in a large compound provided by the government.
+Nisha and Amil live with their papa who is the head doctor at Mirpur Khas City Hospital, and Dadi, their grandmother in a large compound provided by the government.
 The compound consists of their home which is a large bungalow, cottages where Kazi Syed and their grounds keeper Mahit live, a vegetable garden and a chicken coop.
 Nisha and her brother both attend segregated government schools for boys and girls.

 The first hint of change happens on July 18 when three men come to the house while Papa is at work and speak to Dadi.
 She orders Nisha and Amil into the kitchen with Kazi.
 Dadi won't tell them what they wanted but Amil tells his sister that he overheard the men asking Dadi when they would be leaving.
 The next day, July 19 Nisha and Amil are followed by two boys as they walk to school.
 Although this occasionally happens, this time the boys throw rocks at them.
 Nisha blames Amil who often taunts them and then runs away.
 But Amil tells her "It's because we're Hindus...There are lots of places all over India where the Hindus and Sikhs and Muslims fight one another all the time now...That's why those men came to the house yesterday.
 They said the Hindus should leave and they don't want Kazi to live with us."

 As tensions escalate, there is a fight between a Muslim and a Hindu boy at school and Amil is chased again after school.
 Papa decides that neither Nisha nor Amil will go to school.
 He explains that India will gain its independence from Britain but will be partitioned into two states.
 Their town of Mirpur Khas won't be in India but will now be a part of a new country called Pakistan.
 Although Gandhi wants everyone to live in peace, Jinnah, leader of the Muslim League wants a Muslim state while Nehru, leader of the Indian National Congress wants to be prime minister of India.

 Life at home leaves Nisha bored and missing school which she did well at.
 Then on August 2, a group of people break down the door of their home, ransacking and breaking furniture and pots while Nisha, Amil and Dadi hide in terror in the pantry.
-After they leave Kazi comes to get them, his head bleeding profusely from a cut.
+After they leave, Kazi comes to get them, his head bleeding profusely from a cut.
 Shortly after this Papa decides it is time for them to leave Mirpur Khas as it is no longer safe for them to stay.
 He decides to hold a party and invites family and friends.
 Their neighbours, uncles, aunties, cousins and Dr. Ahmed and his family attend the party.

-After the party, Nisha realizes that she would have her memories of life in Mirpur Khas and new memories of life in the new India.
+After the party, Nisha realizes that she will have her memories of life in Mirpur Khas and new memories of life in the new India.
 "My childhood would always have a line drawn through it, the before and the after."
-Nisha, Amil and their father will undertake a journey across India that will change them forever and in ways they cannot anticipate.
+Nisha, Amil and their father undertake a journey across India that will change them forever and in ways they cannot anticipate.

 Discussion